 Flying insects and smart munitions often need to perform similar tasks that require sensing, processing, and control.
 However, biological systems tend to be much more robust and have significantly lower size, weight, and power (SWaP) than their engineered counterparts.
 In fact, flying insects are existence proofs of goal-oriented, autonomous agents that can detect, identify, and intercept targets while avoiding threats in uncertain and highly dynamic environments.
 Researchers at the Munitions Directorate are determined to understand the principles underlying the abilities of relevant biological organisms (not just flying insects) and apply those principles to future engineered systems to improve performance, lower SWaP, and achieve trusted autonomy in man-made systems.
-We refer to such systems as bioprincipic and we believe this approach may lead to revolutionary concepts and capabilities for future Air Force systems.
-The Government wants to use what is understood about the natural sensors to build small and affordable autonomous munitions sensors.
+We refer to such systems as bioprincipial and we believe this approach may lead to revolutionary concepts and capabilities for future Air Force systems.
+The Government wants to use what is understood about natural sensors, processing, and materials to inform designs of small and affordable autonomous munitions.
 Sensors of interest include multi-spectral and polarimetric electro-optical / infrared (EO/IR) imaging sensors, mechanosensors of various types and applications (including acoustic sensors), magnetosensors, and chemosensors.
 Often biological systems use multiple sensing modalities and efficiently combine the sensor outputs to achieve robust behavior in dynamic environments.
 Furthermore, an integrated sensor design includes not only the hardware component, but the "software" or "algorithm" that does the information processing.
-The Department of Defense is interested in sparse/compressive sensing, neuromorphic/spiking architectures, and analog and hybrid processing techniques when they show speed and accuracy advantages over pure digital processing.
+Similarly, biological systems often have unique, multi-functional materials that could inspire new approaches to engineered materials.
+The Department of Defense is interested in sparse sensing, neuromorphic/spiking architectures, and analog and hybrid processing techniques when they show speed and accuracy advantages over pure digital processing.
 Proposed concepts should support the mission of the Munitions Directorate.

-Technical POC: Dr. Nick Rummelt
+Technical POC: Martin (Ric) Wehling

 AFRL/RWTCA

-(850) 883-0886

-Fax: (850) 882-3344
+(850) 883-1880

-nicholas.rummelt@us.af.mil
+martin.wehling@us.af.mil